Taiwan–Vietnam relations

 Taiwan–Vietnam relations are conducted on an unofficial level, as Hanoi adheres to a one-China policy and officially recognises the People's Republic of China only and considers Taiwan to be an "inseparable part" of China's territory.
 However, this has not stopped bilateral visits, immigration and investment capital between Taiwan and Vietnam.
 Taiwan has been the fourth largest source of foreign direct investment in Vietnam since 2006.
-Both countries maintain representative offices; Taiwan is represented by the Taipei Economic and Cultural Office in Hanoi and Ho Chi Minh City (Saigón), while Vietnam is represented by the Vietnam Economic and Cultural Office in Taipei, both acting as de facto embassies.
+Both countries maintain representative offices; Taiwan is represented by the Taipei Economic and Cultural Office in Hanoi and Ho Chi Minh City (Saigon), while Vietnam is represented by the Vietnam Economic and Cultural Office in Taipei, both acting as de facto embassies.
 Vietnam is, to date, the only communist state to have informal relations with Taiwan.

 History

 Dutch Formosa

 Vietnamese slaves were taken by the Dutch East India Company to Taiwan when it was under Dutch rule, and the Dutch on Taiwan conducted trade with Vietnam.
+The Nguyễn lords-ruled Đàng Trong was known to the Dutch as Quinam.
 The Dutch had Pampang and Quinamese slaves on their colony in Taiwan, and in 1643 offered rewards to aboriginal allies who would recapture the slaves for them when they ran away.
 Eighteen Quinamese and Javanese slaves were involved in a Dutch attack against the Tammalaccouw aboriginals, along with 110 Chinese and 225 troops under Governor Traudenius on 11 January 1642.
-Seven Quinnamese and three Javanese were involved in a gold hunting expedition along with 200 Chinese and 218 troops under Serior Merchant Cornelis Caesar from November 1645 to January 1646. ("Quinam" was the Dutch name for the Vietnamese Nguyen lord-ruled Cochinchina.)
-The Dutch sided with the Trịnh lords of Tonkin (Northern Vietnam) against the Nguyen lords of Quinam during the Trịnh–Nguyễn War and were therefore hostile to Quinam.
+Seven Quinnamese and three Javanese were involved in a gold hunting expedition along with 200 Chinese and 218 troops under Serior Merchant Cornelis Caesar from November 1645 to January 1646.
+The Dutch sided with the Trịnh lords of Tonkin (North Vietnam) against the Nguyễn lords during the Trịnh–Nguyễn War and were therefore hostile to Quinam (South Vietnam).

+Aftermath of World War II

+Following World War II, under an Allied mandate, had 200,000 Chinese troops, led by General Lu Han, sent by Chiang Kai-shek to Indochina north of the 16th parallel to accept the surrender of Japanese occupying forces.
+The troops remained in Indochina until June 1946.
+The Chinese supported the Việt Nam Quốc Dân Đảng and Việt Nam Cách mệnh Đồng minh Hội to put pressure on the communist-led Việt Minh.
+Nevertheless, Chinese occupational forces allowed Ho Chi Minh's Democratic Republic of Vietnam (established in 1945) more influence than their British counterparts in the south.
+Chiang Kai-shek threatened the French with war to force them to negotiate with Ho Chi Minh.
+In February 1946, Chiang forced the French colonists to surrender all of their concessions in China and to renounce their extraterritorial privileges in exchange for withdrawing from northern Indochina and for allowing French troops to reoccupy the region.
+The Ho–Sainteny Agreement was signed to affirm these arrangements.